desktopsetup/BadOS/README.md

 # BadOS
 Fun BadUSB scripts for iOS!
-Tested with BadBLE Made for the Flipper Zero!
+Tested with BadBT Made for the Flipper Zero!

 ㅤ